benoitj/blog.benoitj.ca/content/posts/lean-ux-fat-code.md

 I never optimize without data, so a quick look at GTMetrix told me the problem: the CSS, and fonts were the majority of that 600KB.

 I got these from the theme I imported during my initial setup (on my 1st post).
-It was based of a hugo theme posted on github made to look like motherfuckingwebsite, but I had to admit, like many site with lean UX, under the hood it was not lean.
+It was based of a Hugo theme posted on GitHub made to look like motherfuckingwebsite, but I had to admit, like many site with lean UX, under the hood it was not lean.

 ## In search of a real lean CSS {#in-search-of-a-real-lean-css}